-Lino has nearly two decades of special operations, interagency, and multinational experience in Asia, Africa, the Middle East, and NATO.
+Lino has over two decades of special operations, interagency, and international disaster response experience in Asia, Latin America, Africa, the Middle East, and NATO.

 He is a member of the board of advisors for numerous corporations including GAC Global and The Hague Policy Group.
 He is a veteran of the Program for Emerging Leaders (PEL) at the Center for the Study of WMD at National Defense University in Washington, DC, an Olmsted Foundation Scholar, and a sought after expert.
 His 2011 book, The Sulu Arms Market is the world’s authoritative look inside the shadowy world of illicit trafficking of firearms in Southeast Asia.